Eeegry/carousel/readme.txt

 2.Install Webpack
 3.Install Webpack Cli
 4.Install needed packages, you can find them in package.json file.
 It is recommended to use "npm install" command.
 5.All needed files, modules and packages are installed!
-You can launch the app using npm start coьmand.
+You can launch the app using npm start command.